Part A interactive voice response (IVR) operating guide

 Touchtone or speech

 All callers have the option of selecting speech or touchtone when using the IVR.
-In order to receive maximum, results you deserve when speaking we offer the following tips:
+To receive the best results when speaking, we offer the following tips:

 When using the speech recognition option on the IVR, and keying the date is required (date of service, date of birth, etc.), the date must be given in 8-digit format (mm/dd/yyyy).

 In the event the system does not accept the spoken information, touch-tone is always available.
-In order to receive the maximum results you deserve when using touch-tone we offer the following tips:
+To receive the best results when using touch-tone, we offer the following tips:

 Use the numbers on the telephone keypad that corresponds to the patient or provider number: